GrailFinder/gf-lt/README.md

 ```

 #### keybinds
+- use `insert` button to paste text from the clipboard to the text area, instead of shift+insert (might freeze the program);
-while running you can press f12 for list of keys;
+- press f12 for list of keys;
 ![keybinds](assets/helppage.png)

 #### setting up config